drewblaisdell/heyo/README.md

-sayo - CLI for sending Yo notifications
+heyo - CLI for sending Yo notifications
 ====

-sayo lets you send Yo notifications in the command line.
+heyo lets you send Yo notifications in the command line.